hoosier-daddy17/Debugit_2022/README.md

 ## Introduction
 This is my first official Web-Development project for a contest.
-I have created a simple personal blogging website using HTML and CSS.
+I have created a simple personal blogging website- The Blissful Blogger using HTML and CSS.
 The website contains a general description about me and includes some of my sub-projects that I tried to design during Debugit Cops Week.
 The sub-projects have been made using HTML, CSS and JS.

 ## Front-End Tech Stack Used-
 <li>HTML</li>